melvinchia3636/YouTube-API/README.md

-# YouTube-Search-API
+# YouTube-API
-An easy-to-use YouTube Search API
+An easy-to-use YouTube API